neerajk555/SQL-Training-exercise/README.md

    - appointments(appt_id, patient_id, appt_date, status)

 These include useful edge cases: NULL emails, out-of-stock or discontinued products, inactive courses, future appointments, etc.

+---

+## 🤝 Contributing

+Contributions are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on:
+- Reporting issues and bugs
+- Suggesting new exercises or improvements
+- Submitting pull requests
+- Code style and formatting standards

+## 📖 Additional Resources

+- [Git & GitHub Setup Guide](Git-GitHub-Setup-Guide.md) - Learn how to use Git and GitHub for version control
+- [Capstone Project](Capstone_Project.md) - Comprehensive final project integrating all concepts
+- [Module 01 Setup Script](module-01-intro/module-01-setup.sql) - Optional sample databases for practice

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## ⭐ Acknowledgments

+This training material is designed for students and self-learners who want to master SQL from fundamentals to advanced concepts.
+Special thanks to all contributors who help improve this educational resource.

+---

+**Ready to start learning?** Begin with [Module 01: Introduction to Databases](module-01-intro/Module-01-Intro-to-Databases.md) or jump directly to the [Capstone Project](Capstone_Project.md) to test your existing skills!

+**Questions or feedback?** Open an issue or contribute to make this resource even better! 🚀

 ## Common Troubleshooting